marcojakob/dart-event-bus/README.md

 The Event Bus pattern is especially helpful for decoupling [MVC](http://wikipedia.org/wiki/Model_View_Controller) (or [MVP](http://wikipedia.org/wiki/Model_View_Presenter)) applications.

-**One group of MVC** is not a problem:
+**One group of MVC** is not a problem.

 ![Model-View-Controller](https://raw.github.com/marcojakob/dart-event-bus/master/doc/mvc.png)

 But as soon as there are **multiple groups of MVCs**, those groups will have to talk to each other.
-This creates a tight coupling between the controllers:
+This creates a tight coupling between the controllers.

 ![Multi Model-View-Controllers](https://raw.github.com/marcojakob/dart-event-bus/master/doc/mvc-multi.png)

-By communication through an **Event Bus**, the coupling is reduced:
+By communication through an **Event Bus**, the coupling is reduced.

 ![Event Bus](https://raw.github.com/marcojakob/dart-event-bus/master/doc/event-bus.png)